Dream of the Red Chamber: More than a boring Chinese novel

 In ancient China context, women are not strong enough and culturally allowed to be independent and have agency, they are forced to rely on their husbands for survival, and hence playing the Material Game is the only way to survive.

-That said, she is annoyingly weaponizes her own vulnerability by being a sharp tongue, envious,passive‑aggressive poet.
+That said, she annoyingly weaponizes her own vulnerability by being a sharp tongue, envious, passive‑aggressive poet.
+This is unlike XBC who is equally as smart, but often leans to humbling herself to make other people feel less insecure.

 She craves love more than anyone, yet her pride and fear make her push Baoyu away constantly.
 She is an anxious‑avoidant attached teenager that takes herself too seriously.